 we regard that as a cancellation on your part.

 you will be subject to the standard cancellation policy above.

 Travel Insurance: We don’t require travel insurance.
 But since your retreat is non-refundable after a certain date, we strongly encourage you to 1) purchase it, 2) in an amount that covers all your travel expenses, 3) immediately after registering for the retreat, so that you receive the best coverage options.

 What if my retreat gets cancelled for low attendance due to guest cancellations?
 Our standard cancellation policy (above) applies.

 What if I cancel my retreat because of travel restrictions?
 Our standard cancellation policy (above) applies.

 What if I’m booked on a retreat but don’t want to travel?
 Our standard cancellation policy (above) applies.

 What if I get sick and must quarantine?
-We will follow local authorities' policies and guidelines and assist you as much as possible.
+We will have rapid tests, test locations, and local hotel information available to help you as much as possible if this happens.
 We strongly recommend checking your travel insurance policy before you the trip, to determine what level of insurance coverage you may receive if you are quarantined or get sick while traveling.
 Please direct all coverage questions directly to your provider.